MaksymYakushev/Acccenture-Data-Analysis-Report/README.md

 **Question 1 of 2**

-Which statement best describes the business problem that Accenture is tasked to address for this project?
-**Answer:** The client has reached a massive scale within recent years and does not have the resources internally to handle it.
+Which statement best describes the business problem that Accenture is tasked to address for this project? \n **Answer:** The client has reached a massive scale within recent years and does not have the resources internally to handle it.

 **Question 2 of 2**